antonioglass/runpod-cog/README.md

 pip install torch==1.13.1 safetensors diffusers==0.14.0 transformers==4.27.1 accelerate==0.17.1
 ```

-Update the safetensor_path variable with the path to the safetensor file you downloaded, and the bin_path variable with the desired output path for the bin file.
+In `format_convert.py` update the `safetensor_path` variable with the path to the safetensor file you downloaded, and the `bin_path` variable with the desired output path for the bin file.

 ```bash
 python format_convert.py